Fast & Accredited Legal DNA Testing

 2. Each person must provide a form of identification that is recognised under UK law; such forms of identification include birth certificates, passports, Army identification card and so forth.

-3. EasyDNA provides a sampling kit which we will deliver directly to your sampler.
+3. EasyDNA provides a sampling kit that we will deliver directly to your sampler.
 This legal kit will contain all the necessities including the consent forms.

 Further questions about legal DNA testing